 If you would like to participate in the care of newly planted trees, please join our Adopt-a-Tree Program.
 Not all trees planted by the DPW are planted in response to requests.
 Some, especially those along Arlington’s major thoroughfares, are planted in front of businesses or other non-residential properties.
 These trees often need a point person to accept responsibility for watering the new tree.
 The Adopt-a-Tree Program ensures that these trees are cared for during their early years.

 For more information on the Adopt-a-Tree Program, press here.

 PURCHASE A TREE THROUGH THE COMMUNITY CANOPY PROGRAM

 To expand the town tree canopy, the Arlington Tree Committee offers a subsidized tree planting program each spring made possible with funds from the Arlington Department of Public Works’ Trees Please Fund.
 These trees are available to residents and businesses for planting on private property.
-To request a community canopy tree, see 2021 Community Tree Canopy Program.
+Our 2021 Spring Community Canopy Program was a big success.
+50 trees have been planted throughout Arlington.
+Please check back in early spring for our 2022 Community Tree Canopy Program.

 PLANT A TREE ON YOUR OWN PROPERTY

 Planting trees makes our community forest more varied and adds to our tree canopy.
 For ideas of what shade trees might be suitable for planting on private property in Arlington, consider these species.
 All are deciduous (lose their leaves in the fall) and many are native.
 (Some non-native species are included in this list due to their suitability in urban conditions).
 The Arlington Tree Committee recommends that residents opt for native trees when possible to encourage pollinators and native birds.